andrew/ultimate-awesome/README.md

 - [awesome-educate](https://github.com/mercer/awesome-educate) - 😎 A curated list of awesome education resources online.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [awesome-nym](https://github.com/notrustverify/awesome-nym) - A curated list of resources about Nym.
-- [awesome-bdd](https://github.com/omergulen/awesome-bdd) - A collection of awesome things regarding the behavior-driven development ecosystem.
-A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about BDD. .
 - [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.